FastLikeAstar/FastLikeAstar/README.md

 - 👋 Hi, I’m @FastLikeAstar
-- 👀 I’m interested in ... becoming a web developer.
+- 👀 I’m interested in ... becoming a software engineer.
 - 🌱 I’m currently learning ...
-React.
+Android Development.
 - 💞️ I’m looking to collaborate on ... projects with emphasis on empowering visual artists.
 - 📫 How to reach me ...
 FastLikeAstar@gmail.com